EyGy/PlantPointCloudFormat/SPECIFICATION.md

 ### 2.1 Base Format: PLY

 PPF uses the **Polygon File Format (PLY)** as its base.
 PLY files are supported by Open3D, trimesh, plyfile, CloudCompare, MeshLab, and many more.
+PLY was chosen since its widely-spread in the community already and offers the required flexibility.

-### 2.2 Encoding
+### 2.2 Potential PPF file encodings

 | Context | Encoding | Rationale |
 |---------|----------|-----------|